marcelkottmann/esp32-javascript/README.md

 "Lightweight" JS interpreter for ESP32.
 Provides JS-based eventloop implementation and native asynchronous network and timer functions.
-Because of the limited memory on ESP32-WROOM modules, the full functionality is currently only realizable on ESP32-WROVER modules, that include additional 4MB of SPIRAM memory.
+Because of the limited memory on ESP32-WROOM modules, the full functionality is currently only realizable on ESP32-WROVER and ESP32-S2-WROVER modules, that came with at least 2MB integrated SPIRAM.

 ## Content